Webhooks

 Webhook request attempts and delivery

-When a webhook event is executed a webhook attempt is created and a POST request is sent to the subscribing endpoint.
-In order for the attempt to be successful this request will require a successful response (response code 2xx).
-Any other response will be handled as a failed attempt.
-In the table below statuses for a failed webhook attempt are listed with descriptions.
+When a webhook event is executed, a webhook attempt is created, and a POST request is sent to the subscribing endpoint.
+For an attempt to succeed, the request must receive a successful response (status code 2xx).
+Any other response will be treated as a failed attempt.

 Automatic and manual retries